 If you’re on the verge of falling short of your goals and finding it more challenging to stick to your fitness regimen, this guidance should assist.

 Make a list of why you originally wanted to exercise if you’re having trouble getting to the gym or staying motivated during your weekly Pilates class.
-Take a moment and think of why you want to get in better shape or drop some weight.
+Then, take a moment and think of why you want to get in better shape or drop some weight.

-Want to feel more confident on the beach and don’t want to feel stressed after a long day at work?
-In those moments when you can’t be bothered to put your exercise DVD on or consider taking the train home rather than walking as planned, read through this list, and maybe it will provide the motivation you need.
+Do you want to feel more confident on the beach and not feel stressed after a long day at work?
+Then, when you can’t be bothered to put your exercise DVD on or consider taking the train home rather than walking as planned, read through this list, and maybe it will provide the motivation you need.